-\textbf{Projection and Interpolation.} For image-related occupancy prediction, a key step is to transform image features from 2D image plane to 3D volume space.
-Most existing methods use monocular depth estimation~\cite{wang2023openoccupancy, shi2024effocc, huang2021bevdet, yu2023flashocc} or deformable attention~\cite{wei2023surroundocc, tian2024occ3d, wang2024panoocc, zhang2024occfusion}.
+For image-related occupancy prediction, a key step is to transform image features from 2D image plane to 3D volume space.
+Most existing methods use monocular depth estimation~\cite{wang2023openoccupancy, huang2021bevdet, yu2023flashocc} or deformable attention~\cite{wei2023surroundocc, tian2024occ3d, wang2024panoocc, zhang2024occfusion}.
 However, monocular depth estimation is inherently an ill-posed problem~\cite{huang2023detecting, li2023bevstereo}, while deformable attention imposes a significant computational burden~\cite{harley2023simple}.
-Given these limitations, we use a simple yet effective projection and sample approach similar to Harley \etal~\cite{harley2019learning}.
+Given these limitations, we use a simple yet effective projection and sample approach similar to Harley \textit{et al.}~\cite{harley2019learning}.
 Concretely, we first predefine a 3D voxel grid with a shape of $Z \times \frac{H}{8} \times \frac{W}{8}$, where $Z$ represents the number of voxels along the $z$-axis.
 The center point of each voxel is then projected onto the image feature plane, and only points that fall within both the image feature plane and the camera's field of view are retained.
 Next, the sub-pixel projection positions of the retained points are bilinearly interpolated to generate the image features corresponding to each voxel.
-For voxels located in the overlapping viewing regions of the surround cameras, we average the image features from the two corresponding cameras to obtain the final feature for each voxel.
+For voxels located in the overlapping viewing regions of the surround cameras, we randomly select the image feature from one of the two corresponding cameras to obtain the final feature for each voxel.
 The output camera's voxel features can be denoted as $F_c \in \mathbb{R}^{C \times Z \times \frac{H}{8} \times \frac{W}{8}}$.